sergioburdisso/pyss3/docs/index.rst

 .. image:: _static/plot_evaluations.gif

-Each dot represents an experiment/evaluation performed using that particular combination of values (s, l, and p).
-Also, dots are painted proportional to how good the performance was using that configuration of the model.
+Each point represents an experiment/evaluation performed using that particular combination of values (s, l, and p).
+Also, these points are painted proportional to how good the performance was using that configuration of the model.
 Researchers can interactively change the evaluation metrics to be used (accuracy, precision, recall, f1, etc.) and plots will update